Oerlikon KBA: Mounting and weapon stations

-VALHALLA MANGART 25 is a remote controlled SHORAD / multifunctional turret, designed for integration with modern wheeled or tracked armoured fighting vehicles.
+Valhalla

-The MANGART 25 turret is designed to mount a 25mm Rheinmetall KBA (25x137mm) autocannon paired with a high performance electro–optic system (cooled and un-cooled) and a co-axial machine gun provides fire support for the main cannon.
+Valhalla's MANGART 25 is a remote controlled SHORAD / multi-functional turret, designed for integration with modern wheeled or tracked armoured fighting vehicles.The MANGART 25 turret is designed to mount a 25mm Rheinmetall KBA (25x137mm) autocannon paired with a high performance electro–optic system (cooled and un-cooled) and a co-axial machine gun provides fire support for the main cannon.

-ASELSAN
+Aselsan

 The Aselsan STOP System is a turret system with Oerlikon KBA developed to be used against close and asymmetric threats on warships, coast guard boats, landing ships and other ships in order to contribute to increasing the defense capabilities of modern armies.
 It is included in a group of the Stabilized Machine Gun Platform (STAMP) System in the family of Stabilized Weapon Systems.